penneyc1/RNAseq_cwl/README.md

 # RNAseq_cwl
 Pipeline for processing fastq files through one or more of: Cutadapt-Fastqc-kallisto-STAR-rMATS-RSEM.

-Requires an environment (conda environment suggested) with the following programs installed and pointed to by your $PATH variable.
+Requires that the following programs be installed and pointed to by your $PATH variable.
 The code is confirmed to work with the versions listed below.

   1.) cwltool: v1.0.20191225192155